yoavram/mamba/README.md

 #### Mutation
 Mutation changes one genome to another.
 We need to take an individual from a class and change it to another class.
 The mutation rate sets the average number of mutations per genome per generation.
 The actual number is drawn from a Poisson distribution with the rate as the parameter.
 The mutations are uniformly distributed across the genome.
-A mutation changes the current allele to another one without bias - if there are only two alleles (diallelic model) than it changes 0 to 1 and 1 to 0, always.
-If there are three alleles (triallelic model) than 0 will change to 1 with probability 1/2 and to 2 with probability 1/2, and so on.
+A mutation changes the current allele to another one without bias - if there are only two alleles (bi-allelic model) than it changes 0 to 1 and 1 to 0, always.
+If there are three alleles (tri-allelic model) than 0 will change to 1 with probability 1/2 and to 2 with probability 1/2, and so on.

 #### Recombination
 Recombination changes one genome to another.
 In bacteria recombination is rare and acts on small fragments of the genome, so we can treat it just like mutation, only that the choice of the new allele is biased on the frequency of each allele in the population, as the alleles doesn't mutate to a new form but rather the allele at that locus (position) is drawn from the population.